-We run our business in a world that wants us to create content highlighting our expertise, thoughts, and opinions.
-Marketing copy must be created for a variety of formats including photographs and videos which require just the right verbiage enticing clients/customers to a desired CTA.
-All those words do not always come easily.
+We run our businesses in a time that expects content highlighting our expertise, thoughts, and opinions.
+Marketing copy must be versatile; adaptable for a variety of formats including photographs and videos which require just the right verbiage enticing clients/customers to the desired CTA.

+I have an eclectic array of books; TBR piles, books to pass on and many to become part of my ever-growing library.
 Books do require a degree of care and organization.
-Successful people and those who are readers always have books in their home; some artfully displayed while others have the more piles and Ikea bookcases approach.
+Successful and curious people always have books in their home; some artfully displayed while others have more piles and Ikea bookcases approach.
 For me, I’m not snobbish about books they are present in most rooms of my house; there is not much attempt at colour or size coordinated just an eclectic blend of paperbacks, hardcover and second hand, all blending into the décor.
 The only criteria for not being passed onto another home or charity sale is did I enjoy or benefit from reading it?
-Apparently, though there is an art to decorating with books which I’m obviously missing; then again it was in a haphazard basket of books by my bedside where I found a much-needed muse for 2018.
+Apparently, though there is an art to decorating with books which I’m obviously missing; then again it will probably be in the haphazard basket of books by my bedside where I will hopefully continue to find the necessary muses for 2021.

 Why Entrepreneurs and Business Owners Should Read Books Regularly to Be Successful – The Entrepreneur Way